U.S. DEPARTMENT OF LABOR

 The Privacy Act of 1974 as amended (5 U.S.C.
 552a), section 901 of Title 30 to the US Code and 20 CFR 725.504 - 513 authorize collection of this information.
 The purpose of this information is to determine whether the trainer is authorized and whether the training was properly completed.
 Completion of this form is not mandatory, however, this information is required to obtain OSHA student course completion cards.
 Additional disclosures of this information are not required.

 According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless such collection displays a valid OMB control number.
 Public reporting burden for this collection of information is estimated to average 15 minutes per response, including time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
-The obligation to respond to this collection is required to obtain OSHA student course completion cards as stated in OSHA’s Outreach Training Program guidelines.
+The obligation to respond to this collection is required to obtain OSHA student course completion cards as stated in OSHA’s Outreach Training Program Requirements and Procedures.
 Send comments regarding the burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the U.S. Department of Labor, Occupational Safety and Health Administration, Directorate of Standards and Guidance, 200 Constitution Avenue, NW, Room N3718, Washington, DC 20210 and reference the OMB Control Number.
-Note: Please do not return the completed OSHA Form 4-50.1 to this address.
+Note: Please do not return the completed OSHA Form 4-50.4 to this address.

 15. Topic Outline

 *Indicate the amount of time spent on each topic in the class.